7MustafaAdelIbrahim/Data-cleaning/Banking_dirty/README.md

 ![age 1](https://user-images.githubusercontent.com/84151016/156052448-662907de-83da-45bf-aceb-667b7ea7ed3a.jpeg)

-Doing the same for inv_amoubnt, we will create new column for investment amount validation. from the cell above.
+Doing the same for inv_amoubnt, we will create new column for investment amount validation.